دانشکده حقوق و علوم سیاسی دانشگاه تهران

 چکیده [English]

-Afghanistan's numerous development plans in the Hirmand/Helmand basin have led to the drying up of these wetlands and neglecting their environmental flow.
-Environmental flow is a concept that has not been raised in any of the applicable treaties between Iran and Afghanistan.
-The question that this research seeks to answer is: “how do the principles and rules of international law oblige Afghanistan to ensure the environmental protection of the Hamoun wetlands?
-The hypothesis of the research is that with the expansion of the ecosystem approach in the management of water resources and the development of international environmental law, conventional and customary principles and rules of this branch of law impose obligations on states in the field of maintaining the stability of aquatic ecosystems.
-The results of the authors' descriptive-analytical studies with the library data confirm that the “water right” defined in the Hirmand water Treaty exclude the concept of environmental flow.
-However, other contractual and customary principles and rules in force between the parties such as the principle of equitable and reasonable use, obligation not to cause significant harm, prevention and due diligence imply the necessity of securing environmental flow for the protection and restoration of the wetlands.
+Multiple development projects in Afghanistan, by blocking and diverting the flow of rivers in the Helmand River basin, have led to the drying of the Hamoun wetlands and the disregard of their environmental water rights.
+The concept of environmental water rights has not been explicitly addressed in binding bilateral or multilateral treaties between Iran and Afghanistan.
+This study seeks to answer the question: How do the principles and rules of international law obligate the Afghan government to ensure the environmental water rights of the Hamoun wetlands?
+The research hypothesis is that, with the expansion of ecosystem-based approaches in water resource management and the development of international environmental law, both treaty-based and customary principles impose obligations on states to maintain the sustainability of aquatic ecosystems.
+The results of the authors’ descriptive-analytical study, based on library research, indicate that the “allocated water rights” defined in the Helmand River Treaty do not encompass the concept of environmental water rights.
+Moreover, there are no bilateral treaties between Iran and Afghanistan governing other rivers in the Helmand River basin.
+Nevertheless, other binding treaty and customary principles between the parties—such as the principle of equitable and reasonable use, the prohibition of significant transboundary harm, and the obligations of prevention and due diligence—imply the necessity of ensuring environmental water rights to preserve and restore the Hamoun wetlands.

 کلیدواژهها [English]